Remarketing on Google vs. Remarketing on Facebook (Meta) vs. Remarketing on YouTube

 Facebook and especially Instagram are highly visual platforms, which can be great for businesses that have visually striking products like fashion.
 When you remarket on the Meta ecosystem, you’re getting your products in front of billions of engaged eyes, since these are some of the most used platforms in the world.

 There has been increased scrutiny on consumer privacy concerns over the last few years.
 Things like iOS 14’s privacy update have made it more difficult for Meta to collect and use data and accurately track users, which may negatively impact the accuracy of remarketing data.
+Because of these changes, advertisers now face smaller retargeting audiences and less detailed data, which makes it more challenging to deliver personalized ad experiences.
+The growing trend toward data protection, including the deprecation of third-party cookies and heightened user opt-in requirements, continues to challenge traditional remarketing efforts on Meta’s platforms.

 Meta is also a rather competitive advertising platform, which means Facebook and Instagram retargeting ads can be more expensive than on some other platforms, especially if you’re targeting highly competitive demographics.

 Facebook’s automatic ad placement feature can be highly efficient, but you ultimately do have less control over your ad placement than you would on other advertising platforms, like Google.
+Combined with reduced tracking precision, this limited control can further hinder optimization efforts, forcing marketers to rely more heavily on broader strategies and creative testing to maintain performance.

 Use Exclusion Lists to ensure that you aren’t remarketing to people who have already converted – this wastes your ad spend and annoys customers who might be less inclined to come back for repeat purchases or evangelize your brand.